g0dm0de1337/termux_dumper/README.md

 This Help you to extract a payload.bin from OTA-files/Android Updates ..
 Extract all .img from payload.bin
 Do you need the boot.img for magisk ??
+- Install Termux
-- Install Termux ..
-Follow my repo .. copy from :
+- Follow my repo
+- go to :
 > /0/Download/termux_dumper/output/

-- Your boot.img ist ready for magisk patch
+- Your boot.img is ready for magisk patch

 # Unzip your android update and paste your payload.bin in the termux_dumper folder